 – an actual quote from all women, everywhere.

-That said, there’s bound to be a few bits in there that I’ve pinned because I think they look good, not because I could pull them off in a million years.
+However, there’s bound to be a few bits in there that I’ve pinned because I think they look good, not because I could pull them off in a million years, or expect anyone else to be able to.
 Anyhow, back to the matter at hand.

 Fashion for the skint bird

-Basically, fashion isn’t cheap.
-Especially if you’re a tightarse like me.
-I’d much rather spend my tiny amount of cash on clothes for Small-Me to look cute in and ruin with various foodstuffs than actually buy myself something.
+Basically, fashion isn’t cheap, but style is priceless.
+Especially if you’re a naturally frugal type like I am.
+I’d much rather spend my tiny amount of cash on clothes for my daughter to look cute in (and ruin with various foodstuffs) than actually buy myself something.
 Still, there are ways and means.
 Not all shops require £45, a blood donation and a small piece of your liver for an oversized shirt.
 Oh no.

-H&M are also pretty mint for affordable fashion.
+H&M are also pretty good for affordable fashion.
 I really rate their stuff for kids as well.
-A forewarning on the trouser front though, their sizing seems way, way off to me when it comes to the bottom half.
-Skirts and dresses are generally alright but anything with two legs that isn’t stretchy I’d definitely recommend trying on before you buy.
+However, an important forewarning needs to be given about their trousers.
+I don’t know why, but H&M’s sizing seems to be way, way off to me when it comes to the lower half of your body.
+Skirts and dresses are generally alright but anything with two legs that isn’t stretchy I’d definitely recommend trying on before you buy, to avoid disappointment.

-Anyway, before I bang on any more on this, I’ll break it down into digestible chunks.
-The hit list and a shit list, if you will.
+Anyway, before I go on any more on this, I’ll break it down into digestible chunks.
+Fashion winners and fashion fails.

 - H&M (see above)